Vita

 Numerous recordings for radio, TV and DVD serve to document Judith Schmid’s work.
 Her CD with the pianist Oliver Schnyder entitled “Rosenblätter”, with works by Grieg, Hefti and Ravel, was much praised in the press; it is also in itself an embodiment of her artistic credo: variety and versatility.
 This album was chosen as one of the best CDs of 2008 by the “Culture” programme of Swiss Radio SRF 2.

-April 2024 – Changes or cuts to this biography must be agreed with the artist.
+October 2024 – Changes or cuts to this biography must be agreed with the artist.

 Download vita as pdf -> Vita